Software and Programming I

 On successful completion of this module, student should be able to understand and explain basic procedural and object-oriented features of the Java programming language.
 In addition, they will be able to edit, compile and run small Java programs using the BlueJ integrated development environment.

-- instance and static variables and methods
+- Instance and class variables and methods.

-- inheritance and polymorphism
+- Inheritance and polymorphism.

-- exception handling
+- Basics of exception handling and input-output.

 None.
 However, a general familiarity with computer programming is assumed and successful completion of the module "Introduction to Programming" would be advantageous.

-Examination (75%) and coursework, including two in-class tests (25%)
+Examination (75%) and coursework, including two open-book in-class tests and short programming assignments (25%)

-- Horstmann, C. (2010), Java for Everyone.
+- Horstmann, C. (2013), Java for Everyone.
 Wiley.
-ISBN 978-0-471-79191-1
+ISBN 978-1-118-06331-6. eBook